madfam-io/plinto/compliance/vendor-management/vendor-risk-framework.md

 ## 1. Purpose and Scope

 ### 1.1 Purpose
-This Vendor Risk Management Framework establishes comprehensive procedures for assessing, monitoring, and managing security and operational risks associated with third-party vendors, suppliers, and service providers supporting Plinto's authentication platform.
+This Vendor Risk Management Framework establishes comprehensive procedures for assessing, monitoring, and managing security and operational risks associated with third-party vendors, suppliers, and service providers supporting Janua's authentication platform.

 ### 1.2 Scope
 This framework applies to: